lonekorean/diff-cam-scratchpad/README.md

 ##### turret-security

 A "security" demo that watches a live stream from the webcam, drawing a box around any motion it sees, with accompanying audio cues.
 Turret can be disabled by "hitting" it on screen.

+### /spooky-bug

+Failed attempt at time-delayed motion sensing.
+Spooky results.
+This code is terrible, do not use as-is.